apantazi/RaceDotMap/README.md

 ### Open Ubuntu Console

-cd to your folder with the json file.
+cd to your folder with the geojson file.

 Run this code: tippecanoe -Z6 -z16 -o OUTPUT.mbtiles -f --drop-fraction-as-needed --extend-zooms-if-still-dropping INPUT.geojson